Expert Guide to Buying Suspension Modifications

 In the past, it was sometimes recommended that a car's rear suspension should be upgraded if it was to tow a caravan.
 Today, this is often not required.
 However rear suspension products are still available for those towing and for motorhomes that suffer with sagging rear axles when under load.
-This Data Sheet looks at a selection of the aftermarket solutions available to help.
+This guide is primarily looking at after-market solutions, we also touch on some systems available at the point of ordering a new vehicle.

 Before you undertake a suspension upgrade on your car or motorhome you should contact your insurance provider.
 Spring and damper changes for this purpose should not create an increase in premiums but some insurers may not accept such a modification.